stolostron/rhacm-docs/manage_applications/app_resources.md

 Placement rules (`PlacementRule.mcm.ibm.com`) define the target clusters where deployables can be deployed.
 Use placement rules to help you facilitate the multi-cluster deployment of your deployables.

-The custom resource definition (CRD) and controller for placement rules replaces the placement policies that were used for applications in previous versions of {{site.data.keyword.mcm_notm}}.
+The custom resource definition (CRD) and controller for placement rules replaces the placement policies that were used for applications in previous versions of Red Hat Advanced Cluster Management for Kubernetes.
 Placement policies are still used for governance and risk policies.

 Placement rules can be defined for subscriptions and for deployables.
 Define the placement rule at the subscription level for multi-cluster deployments.
 Define the placement rule for a specific deployable for single-cluster deployments or to override placement settings.